WibblyGhost/BitStructures/README.md

 # BitStructures

-> [!NOTE]
-> This is a copy of the current repo here [BitStructures](https://github.com/WibblyGhost/BitStructures), feel free to modify this repo.
-> If any issues are found I would appreciate you also raising an issue there if you feel it regards Codec errors.

 ## Intro

 This package was inspired by many byte level decoders and structure packing that were made for python, many of them didn't really handle bit streams directly.